wesleyhales/wesleyhales.com/blog/2012-07-11-Sharing-With-Web-Intents-Today.md

 Much like linking HTML documents together, we are now linking apps together that are capable of pushing content to a receiving service via the user.
 This action or intent of "sharing" content across different apps has recently been identified in a [W3C Editors Draft called Web Intents](http://dvcs.w3.org/hg/web-intents/raw-file/tip/spec/Overview.html).

+I recently took a job working on [CNN.com](http://cnn.com) and I'm sure you can imagine that the weight and performance of social sharing is pretty serious.
+So I will break down the current state of sharing, then jump into an examination of Web Intents.
 <br/>
 <h3>Why do we need web intents? </h3>
 In today's world of sharing we have limited options.